P站视频

 WAGR syndrome

-WAGR stands for the first letters of the physical and mental problems linked with this syndrome (although not all children have all of them):
+WAGR syndrome is linked with certain physical and mental issues (although not all children have all of them):

 • Wilms tumor